aeturrell/coding-for-economists/coming-from-excel.md

 The three main packages (extensions of the basic Python programming language) that cover Excel's functionality are **pandas**, which is for panel data analysis (such as spreadsheets).
 For some Excel functions, **numpy**, which provides tools for working with numbers, and **matplotlib**, which creates charts, will be necessary.

 In this chapter, we'll focus on how to go from Excel to Python by *replacing* Excel.
 The situation where you want to work with Excel from Python (eg by populating a spreadsheet with data, formulae, and charts) will be covered in another chapter on automation.
+Your first port of call for replacing Excel should be the chapter on {ref}`data-spreadsheets`.
 There is a more in-depth walkthrough of replacing Excel with Python [here](https://towardsdatascience.com/a-complete-yet-simple-guide-to-move-from-excel-to-python-d664e5683039).

 ## Excel <==> Python